Aspire HFI Blog

 • Why are you providing notice now?

 Patients known to have been adversely impacted have been individually notified since the issue first became apparent.
-We are providing general notice now because our prior disclosure has lead to discussions on social media and other online platforms and we felt it necessary to provide public disclosure to explain the limited nature of the problem and our solutions for affected patients to achieve their family planning goals.
+We are providing general notice now because our prior disclosure has led to public discussions and we felt it necessary to provide public disclosure to explain the limited nature of the problem and our solutions for affected patients to achieve their family planning goals.

 • What caused the decrease in embryo survival rates?